The Golden Hour: Under the Orange Sun

 The Golden Hour: Under the Orange Sun (Korean: The Golden Hour : 오렌지 태양 아래) is a concert by South Korean singer IU.
 It was her first solo concert in three years since Love, Poem (2019).
 She became the first South Korean female artist to headline a concert at Seoul Olympic Stadium.

 It won Stage of the Year at 2022 Melon Music Awards.
+The show was recorded and released on Blu-ray and DVD on August 11, 2023; it was distributed in South Korean theaters on September 13, 2023, and in 38 countries worldwide on September 28 and 30, as IU Concert: The Golden Hour.

 Background and promotion

 On July 26, 2022, IU posted a teaser image featuring the text "The Golden Hour" and the tag "under the orange sun", lyrics from her 2020 song "Eight", on her social media accounts.
 In the image, she wears a sky-blue skirt, lifting one leg and seemingly soaring.
 In 2020, IU had announced that she would be holding a solo concert at the Jamsil Olympic Stadium in Seoul to mark the 12th anniversary of her debut; however, it was canceled due to the COVID-19 pandemic.
 To commemorate her 14th anniversary, IU and her fandom, dubbed "Uaena", donated 100 million won to pediatric and female cancer patients and 100 million won to young people preparing to become financially independent, for a total of 200 million won.
 Fans from various ages ranging from 10s to 60s came to the concert wore IU's signature color purple T-shirt, accessories and pants.

 Outdoor advertising company Brand Power Station announced that it created a subway advertisement for the concert on Depot Station, a digital video advertising medium using 49-inch and 55-inch LED displays.
 On August 17, IU released a concert preview video titled "Strawberry Moon Concert Preview Clip", on her official YouTube channel.
 To commemorate the event, Woori Bank, a subsidiary of Woori Financial Group, provided a vehicle-type mobile store equipped with automatic teller machines (ATMs), etc. for financial convenience for those who visit the site during the concert.
 It was installed near the MD booths selling light sticks, and also held various events by operating brand booths and photo zones.
 On September 30, IU released a 4 minute video clip of the opening stage "Eight".